 Zeta is Calrec's third all digital production console designed for the most critical broadcast production and on-air applications.
 It is designed for use in television and radio production studios and outside broadcast vehicles where broadcast facilities cannot be compromised but space is restricted.

 Based on the well established Alpha and Sigma digital system architecture, Zeta provides comprehensive features and functionality, with sophisticated failure protection systems.

-System Plus celebrates a milestone in the evolution of Calrec consoles, providing increased functionality, which is upgradeable to existing consoles.
 Zeta continues to meet the changing requirements demanded by the on-set of surround sources in live production, providing sophisticated monitoring solutions and encompassing flexible TFT style metering.